sbernauer/breakwater/README.md

       --network-buffer-size <NETWORK_BUFFER_SIZE>
           The size in bytes of the network buffer used for each open TCP connection.
 Please use at least 64 KB (64_000 bytes) [default: 262144]
   -t, --text <TEXT>
-          Text to display on the screen.
-The text will be followed by "on <listen_address>" [default: "Pixelflut server (breakwater)"]
+          Text to display on the screen [default: "Pixelflut server (breakwater)"] --font <FONT>
-      --font <FONT>
           The font used to render the text on the screen.
 Should be a ttf file.
 If you use the default value a copy that ships with breakwater will be used - no need to download and provide the font [default: Arial.ttf]
   -p, --prometheus-listen-address <PROMETHEUS_LISTEN_ADDRESS>